Crash Goes the Hash: Production notes

 Crash Goes the Hash was filmed October 11–13, 1943.
 It would be supporting actor Bud Jamison's final appearance in a Stooge film.
 A Type 2 diabetic in his later years, Jamison appeared in 16 more films before his untimely death in September 1944.
-A devout Christian Scientist, he died on September 30, 1944 at age 50 after refusing treatment for kidney cancer.
-Its plainly visible to see that Curly is wearing odd socks in the first part of the film.
+A devout Christian Scientist, he died on September 30, 1944, at age 50 after refusing treatment for kidney cancer.

 At one point, Jamison gently breaks the fourth wall by comparing the boys to "The Three Stooges," to which they naturally take offense.

 The parrot's "Jeepers creepers!
 What a night!" exclamation combines the 1930s slang euphemism from "Jesus Christ" (made into the Johnny Mercer 1938 song "Jeepers Creepers, Where'd You Get Those Peepers?") and the parrot's "What a night!' from the Stooges' 1936 entry Disorder in the Court.

 Even though the story and screenplay is credited to Felix Adler, this film borrows considerable dialogue, situations, and even shot set-ups from the 1937 Columbia Short New News, starring Monte Collins and Tom Kennedy, which was written by Al Giebler, Elwood Ullman and Searle Kramer.

 Curly Howard fades

 The Stooges made many public appearances during the height of World War II in support of the war effort.
-The demands of the heavy touring took its toll on Curly in particular, whose timing and energy began to deteriorate.
+The demands of the heavy touring took their toll on Curly, whose timing and energy began to deteriorate.
 In Crash Goes the Hash, Curly's speech is slightly slower and his falsetto had begun to lose its crisp high pitch.
 The dialogue spoken at the lemonade table where he covertly tells Larry to take a picture of Prince Shaam features Curly talking in his normal speaking voice, which is noticeably deeper than Moe's or Larry's.